Start Designing for Free!

 Do you need to include the venue on a save the date?

 No. City and state is sufficient.
-Full venue details, including the street address and ceremony location, belong on the wedding invitation.
-Including the venue name is fine, but not required.
+Full venue name, street address, and ceremony location belong on the formal wedding invitation.
+Including the venue name is fine but not required at the save the date stage.

 What is the proper wording for a destination wedding save the date?

 Include the destination city and country, the wedding date, and a note that travel details are coming: "invitation and travel details to follow."
-Destination save the dates should go out eight to twelve months before the wedding to give guests adequate time to book travel.
+Send eight to twelve months in advance and make sure your wedding website has hotel block or accommodation recommendations posted before the save the dates go out.

 How formal does save the date wording need to be?

 It should match the tone of the wedding.
-Formal weddings call for spelled-out dates, titles on the host line if parents are named, and no contractions.
-Casual weddings can use standard date formats and warmer, more conversational language.
-Consistency across all wedding communications matters more than following a specific formality convention.
+Formal weddings call for spelled-out dates, titles on the host line when parents are named, and no contractions.
+Casual weddings can use standard date formats and warmer, conversational language.
+Consistency across all wedding communications matters more than adhering to a specific formality rule.

 Is it appropriate to include RSVP information on a save the date?

-No. RSVPs belong on the wedding invitation, not the save the date.
+No. RSVPs belong on the wedding invitation.
 A save the date is an announcement, not a request for a response.
-The exception is a wedding website link, which guests may use to register interest or find accommodation information.
+The exception is a wedding website link, which guests may use to find accommodation information or register attendance informally.